-Abnormalities in liver function tests have been observed in controlled trials with VIMPAT in adult patients with partial-onset seizures who were taking 1 to 3 concomitant anti-epileptic drugs.
-Elevations of ALT to ≥ 3× ULN occurred in 0.7% (7/935) of VIMPAT patients and 0% ( 0/356) of placebo patients.
-One case of hepatitis with transaminases > 20x ULN was observed in one healthy subject 10 days after VIMPAT treatment completion, along with nephritis (proteinuria and urine casts).
+Abnormalities in liver function tests have occurred in controlled trials with VIMPAT in adult patients with partial-onset seizures who were taking 1 to 3 concomitant anti-epileptic drugs.
+Elevations of ALT to ≥3x ULN occurred in 0.7% (7/935) of VIMPAT patients and 0% (0/356) of placebo patients.
+One case of hepatitis with transaminases >20x ULN occurred in one healthy subject 10 days after VIMPAT treatment completion, along with nephritis (proteinuria and urine casts).
 Serologic studies were negative for viral hepatitis.
-Transaminases returned to normal within on e month without specific treatment.
+Transaminases returned to normal within one month without specific treatment.
 At the time of this event, bilirubin was normal.
 The hepatitis/nephritis was interpreted as a delayed hypersensitivity reaction to VIMPAT.

-The following is a list of treatment-emergent adverse events reported by patients treated with VIMPAT in all clinical trials i n patients with partial-onset seizures, including controlled trials and long-term open-label extension trials.
-Events addressed in other tables or sections are not listed here.
-Events included in this list from the controlled trials occurred more frequently on drug than on placebo and were based on consideration of VIMPAT pharmacology, frequency above that expected in the population, seriousness, and likelihood of a relationship to VIMPAT.
-Events are further classified within system organ class.
+The following is a list of adverse reactions reported by patients treated with VIMPAT in all clinical trials in adult patients with partial-onset seizures, including controlled trials and long-term open-label extension trials.
+Adverse reactions addressed in other tables or sections are not listed here.

 Cardiac disorders: palpitations